Nursing in Australia: Professional titles

 Under the Australian National Law, there are specific titles that are referred to as 'protected titles'.
 This means that only those people who are registered or endorsed, in a particular profession can use the titles associated with that profession.
 Nurses are regulated health professionals who go through approved training pathways to become registered to practice by the Nursing and Midwifery Board of Australia (NMBA).
 The National Law sets restrictions on the use of protected titles for Nurse, Registered Nurse, Enrolled Nurse, Nurse Practitioner, Midwife and Midwife Practitioner.
 The NMBA operates under the auspices of the Australian Health Practitioner Regulation Authority(AHPRA).
 It is through the process and credentialing of registration with AHPRA that the title of registered nurse is awarded.
+Registered nurses hold a university degree.
+Enrolled nurses typically do not.

-The courtesy title "sister" remains used by many registered nurses, both female and male, with a sense of affection, humour, or a deep respect for tradition.
+The courtesy title "sister" remains used by many registered nurses, both female and male, with a sense of affection, humour or a deep respect for tradition.
 Others advocate the use of gender-neutral titles.
-Controversy over the use of the title "sister" by nurses in Australia is not new: when Lucy Osburn was sent to Sydney by Florence Nightingale following the 1866 request by Sir Henry Parkes for Nightingale-trained nurses to be sent to the colony of Sydney at Government expense, on arrival on 5 March 1868 she gave the title of "sister" to her five nursing companions.
+Controversy over the use of the title "sister" by nurses in Australia is not new; when Lucy Osburn was sent to Sydney by Florence Nightingale following the 1866 request by Sir Henry Parkes for Nightingale-trained nurses to be sent to the colony of Sydney at Government expense, on arrival on 5 March 1868 she gave the title of "sister" to her five nursing companions.
 At the time there were strong sectarian forces at work in Sydney, and concern arose among the evangelical Protestant factions who dominated the boards of hospitals.
 They feared Osburn was creating a "sisterhood", especially as she did not conceal her High Church Anglican sentiments.
 Preference was that the Nightingale trained nurses were to be called "Head Nurses" to differentiate them from the Roman Catholic Sisters of Charity who ran St Vincent's Hospital, Sydney.

 Remuneration

-Most nurses in Australia occupy positions as employees, with salaries and wages determined in accordance with Fair Work Australia.
-Independent Nurse Practitioners may be funded as primary health professions using the Medicare fee for service model.
-Remuneration as an employee depends on factors including the role to which a nurse is appointed, additional qualifications and the years of experience in the position.
+Most nurses in Australia occupy positions as employees, with salaries and wages determined in accordance with Enterprise Agreements or state awards in accordance with Fair Work Australia.
+Remuneration as an employee depends on factors including the role to which a nurse is appointed, additional qualifications and the years of experience within the position.